clbx/albiondata-client/README.md

 # Albion Market Client

 A fork of the [Albion Online Data](https://www.albion-online-data.com/) client for getting market data for local use.
-Personally I think  the greatest strengths=s of the Albion Data Project is also one of the its biggest weaknesses, the data is publicly availble and therefore has to be ratelimited and retrieval is slow.
-This fork is build specifically to grab data for local and immediate use.
+Personally I think  the greatest strength of the Albion Data Project is also one of its biggest weaknesses, the data is publicly availble and therefore has to be ratelimited and retrieval is slow.
+This fork is made specifically to grab data for local and immediate use.
 However, this also means you have to go and grab the data yourself.

 ------
 A quick note on the legality of this application and if it